flash62au/EngineDriver_Home/docs/prerequisites/index.rst

 To Use Engine Driver You must...
 --------------------------------

-1. Have a Android device/phone. **Engine Driver** can only be installed on an Android Device/Phone.
+1. Have a Android device/phone. |ed| can only be installed on an Android Device/Phone.

 *ALSO*

-2. A *WiThrottle Server* must be available on a device connected to your model train layout for **Engine Driver** to connect to.
+2. A *WiThrottle Server* must be available on a device connected to your model train layout for |ed| to connect to.

 Android Device/Phone
 --------------------

-**Engine Driver** will work on most Android devices made in the last 8-9 years.
+|ed| will work on most Android devices made in the last 8-9 years.
 Currently it has a minSDKVersion 16, which equates to minimum Android OS version of 4.1 (JELLYBEAN).
 Info on minSDKVersion available in the `Engine Driver manifest <https://developer.android.com/guide/topics/manifest/uses-sdk-element#ApiLevels>`_.

 .. image:: ../_static/images/gamepads/esu_mcii.png
    :scale: 15 %